PentestAgent: Incorporating LLM Agents to Automated Penetration Testing

-This comprehensive approach promises to mitigate the reliance on manual intervention and enhance the scalability and adaptability of automated pentesting systems.
 To sum up, we make the following contributions: \begin{itemize} \item We design \SysName, a LLM-based automated pentesting system that operates with minimal human intervention. \SysName integrates multi-agent design and Retrieval Augmented Generation (RAG) techniques to enhance penetration testing knowledge and automate various tasks. \item We design a comprehensive penetration testing benchmark based on the leading open-source collection of pre-built vulnerable docker environments VulHub.
 This benchmark spans various levels of difficulty and encompasses a wide range of common weaknesses and vulnerabilities, providing a comprehensive and practical framework for evaluating penetration testing tools. \item We design experiments and metrics to evaluate \SysName on our benchmark.
 The results demonstrate \SysName's superior performance in automatically completing the entire penetration testing process, as well as in individual penetration tasks. \end{itemize}